gamzeogutcu/Interstellar_Space_Travel/README.md

 The dataset was sourced from Kaggle, containing information from surveys and feedback from customers who have experienced interstellar travel.
 The complete dataset consists of approximately 500,000 samples.
 For this analysis, a subset of 50,000 samples was used.
 This data includes demographic information, travel details, and customer feedback.
 # Data Preprocessing & Exploratory Data Analysis (EDA)
 Data preprocessing involved several steps to ensure the data was clean and suitable for analysis:
-   - Data Cleaning: Handling missing values and correcting any inconsistencies in the data.
+   - Data Cleaning: Correcting any inconsistencies in the data.
    - Type Conversions: Ensuring that all data types were appropriately converted (e.g., converting categorical variables to datetime formats).

-Exploratory Data Analysis (EDA)

 Exploratory Data Analysis (EDA) was performed to understand the underlying patterns and relationships in the data.
 The key steps involved were:
    - Descriptive Statistics: Summarizing the main characteristics of the dataset.
    - Distribution Analysis: Examining the distribution of customer satisfaction scores.